Giving Credit Where Credit is Due

 All reviews of products and services are 100% genuine and are never influenced by potential referral fees.

 My belief is that I’ve created an environment that serves both you (as reader) and me (as author) in a perfect balance.
 No ads means you will not be visually bombarded and your privacy will not be invaded by ads based on your cookie trail all over the InterWebs.
-If you choose to investigate a link, the presence of the asterisk (*) behind the link text will indicate a referral link.
-If you click on my link to purchase the product/service, then I benefit and I believe you will as well.
-However, if you prefer, you can choose to use your favorite search engine to find the product/service on your own thereby circumventing my referral credit.
+If you click on my links and eventually purchase a referred product or service, then I benefit and I believe you will as well.
+However, if you prefer, feel free to use your favorite search engine to find the product/service on your own thereby circumventing my referral credit.

 To all of you who contribute by using a referral link — Thank You.